 Anatolia another unique restaurant, as it's one of Bloomington's two Turkish restaurants.
 Local favorites include the beef doner kebab, moussaka, and shepherd's salad.
-Anatolia also offers 11 vegan dishes, a large selection of Turkish street food for under $10.00, and the best baklava in the area.
+Anatolia also offers 11 vegan dishes, a large selection of Turkish street food for under $10.00, and some of the best baklava in the area.

 Looking for more of B-Town's best cuisine?
 Check out these blogs: